tot121212/Project-Flag-Man/README.md

 Let it be known that I have included a [Game Design Document](https://en.wikipedia.org/wiki/Game_design_document)

 ## Story and Art
-I started first with just a little guy waving flags around.
+I started first with just a little guy waving flags around.<br>
-I thought, what if I made the main character a little martian guy.
+I thought, what if I made the main character a little martian guy.<br>
-Then I created the art for the mountainous area, based on some reference images of mars and my own experience visiting the Grand Canyon, which definitely helped.
+Then I created the art for the mountainous area, based on some reference images of mars and my own experience visiting the Grand Canyon, which definitely helped.<br>
 And after that I thought, people always talk about lizard men from mars in conspiracy theories, what if I just make those guys the antagonist.
-And thus the lizardmen were born.
+And thus the lizardmen were born.<br>
-I won't go too deep into lore in this as its mainly just to see if i've learned computer science, not storytelling, so...
+I won't go too deep into lore in this as its mainly just to see if i've learned computer science, not storytelling, so...<br>

 ## Mechanics
 When I first started the project I had a plethora of ideas considered for the main mechanic but I ended up choosing the frozen projectile concept because it was the most extensible for new mechanics, like quenching fire, freezing liquids, etc.

 #### Struggles and Shortcomings
-One of the first things I had trouble with was learning the editor, all of the little quirks.
-Once I got over the hurdle of tutorial hell, things were actually a lot easier once I sat and actually picked apart problems, reading the proper wiki's when needed.
+One of the first things I had trouble with was learning the editor, all of the little quirks.<br>
-AI and Navigation are still some things that need work but I just couldn't get them the way I wanted within the timespan I am afforded currently.
+Once I got over the hurdle of tutorial hell, things were actually a lot easier once I sat and actually picked apart problems, reading the proper wiki's when needed.<br>
-Animations still need polish.
+AI and Navigation are still some things that need work but I just couldn't get them the way I wanted within the timespan I am afforded currently.<br>
-Git messages are horrible lol
+Animations still need polish.<br>

 ## Programming
-Let's get down to the nitty gritty.
+Let's get down to the nitty gritty.<br>

 Many challenges were confronted in this project including but not limited to...
 - Inheritence V.S.
 Composition